thadeu/gokku/README.md

 The first push will:
 - Create the git repository
-- Set up systemd services
+- Set up Docker containers
 - Configure environment variables from `gokku.yml`
 - Build and deploy your application